jamflowdev/4VFilms/content/projects/total-auto-first-impressions-package-main-film.md

 They needed material for marketing purposes to boost traffic to their website, but also content that educated people on who Total Auto really is.

 We made 7 videos, here is one of them.

-This is Total Auto,
+This is Total Auto.